 On May 9, 2014, Governor John Hickenlooper approved House Bill (HB) 14-1295, which is designed to help homeowners who are facing foreclosure in Colorado.

-The law goes into effect on January 1, 2015, and applies to foreclosure proceedings in which the notice of election and demand (the first official step in a Colorado foreclosure) is filed on or after that date.
+The law went into effect on January 1, 2015, and applies to foreclosure proceedings in which the notice of election and demand (the first official step in a Colorado foreclosure) is filed on or after that date.
 (To learn more about foreclosure laws and procedures in Colorado, visit Nolo’s Colorado Foreclosure Law Center.)

 Applicability of the Law